 Running costs and reliability

 Leaving aside the 3.2-litre V6 (it’ll pass anything except a petrol station etc), the diesel engines do a decent job of drinking not a lot.
-Even the 4-wheel-drive 2.2-litre models have an official economy figure close to 50mpg, and all versions have a decent-sized fuel tank, so you’ll go a long way between fills.
+Even the four-wheel-drive 2.2-litre models have an official economy figure close to 50mpg, and all versions have a decent-sized fuel tank, so you’ll go a long way between fills.

 Insurance costs are entirely middling, with the Cherokee ranging from group 26 to group 37 (although a couple of special editions sit in group 42).